romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 ## Code explanation

-We will go over it step by step.
+We will go over the code above, step by step.

 These two lines make sure that you can run the example code from within the docs directory.
 If you installed the